 With this in mind, it would already be enough to say that supporting a game like this knowingly should leave a bad taste in one’s mouth.

-Rowling is a bigot that is very much against transwomen and keeps pushing narratives while making a shitload of money.
 Rowling doesn’t understand the difference in sex and gender.
 One’s gender identity is different from one’s sex – and her claim that accepting people’s sex being changed invalidates the experience of cis-women is just wrong.

 The game’s story revolves around the Goblins rising up against the Wizards and Witches to attain freedom & representation as well as the right to equip wands.
 They don’t want to be mistreated and oppressed anymore… but the player has to fight against them because we can’t have the slaves attain freedom, right?

 On top of that, Hogwarts Legacy’s lead designer, Troy Leavitt, had to leave the studio after it got out that he runs a YouTube channel defending Gamergate and dismissing sexual misconduct complaints (source).
 Both Avalanche and Warner Bros had been aware of this.
-Leavitt wasn’t fired but rather decided to “resign despite feeling safe in his position”.

 So, to sum this all up, Hogwarts Legacy’s premise is highly problematic, (at least) one of the devs is problematic, it’s set in a problematic world, it perpetuates antisemitic stereotypes and falsehoods (blood libel, etc.), and it supports a TERF… So the game has a lot of issues, basically.

 And if you still decide to buy it, that’s your choice but know that any criticism you face isn’t based on “just Rowling” but rather the game and the world as a whole.
-It’s not “cancel culture” but genuinely people not wanting others to play this game because of its contents.

 …if you stream the game, I won’t support you.

-It’s not about feeling morally superior or anything like that – and it’s weird but I kinda have to lead with this because a lot of people try to break down this whole controversy by stating that “woke people are just on a high horse” or whatever.
-It’s not that… at all.
+It’s not about feeling morally superior or anything like that – and it’s weird but I kind of have to lead with this because a lot of people try to break down this whole controversy by stating that “woke people are just on a high horse” or whatever.

 If anything a boycott is a personal thing, in my opinion, and I personally can choose to not support this game’s release.
 I won’t try to get others to boycott it, too, since it’s their choice – but what I can do is talk about the issues and shed some light on them, hence this post.

-I can also be vocal about the fact that I don’t feel comfortable with people that proclaim themselves “allies” but who are totally fine with the bigotry depicted in the game or with supporting and promoting a game like this.
+I can also be vocal about the fact that I don’t feel comfortable with people who proclaim themselves “allies” but who are totally fine with the bigotry depicted in the game or with supporting and promoting a game like this.

 I can utilize this platform I have to inform others about it… and I can hope that others join in but I won’t judge or attack others for disagreeing.

 What I may do, however, is unfollow you if you do end up streaming the game.
 It’s my personal decision to do so.
-If you play Hogwarts Legacy, I may feel uncomfortable with you and your space and that’s fine.
+If you play Hogwarts Legacy, I may feel uncomfortable with you and your space, and that’s fine.

 “Actio = Reactio” – Newton, I guess?